janosh/elementari/src/routes/(demos)/scatter-plot/+page.md

 ## Combined Interactive Scatter Plot with Custom Controls

 This example combines multiple features including different display modes, custom styling, various marker types, interactive controls for axis customization, and hover styling.
-It demonstrates the new grid customization options with independent X and Y grid controls and custom grid styling:
+It demonstrates the new grid customization options with independent X and Y grid controls and custom grid styling.
+Click the gear icon in the top-right corner to open a control panel with point size, line width, colors, and styling options:

 ```svelte example stackblitz
 <script>